 Does The Moon Affect The Weather?
 How Earth’s Only Satellite Is Influencing Our Atmosphere Conditions

-Sitting approximately 380 000 km (236 000 miles) away from Earth, it's hard to imagine that the moon can have any influence on the planet's weather.
+It is hard to imagine that the moon, approximately 380 000 km (236 000 miles) away from Earth, can have any influence on the planet's weather.
 It does, however, play a bigger role than one might think.

 One can easily assume that a "piece of rock" this far away from Earth and a quarter of its size will have very little if any influence on the planet's atmospheric conditions.
 But you know what they say about assumptions...